 What is Restaurant Waste?

 Restaurant waste has two different categories.
-It is the waste that is thrown out by the customers or the waste that is thrown out before the final product makes it to the customers.
+It is the waste that is thrown out by the customers and the waste that is thrown out before the final product makes it to the customers.
 Each of these types of waste, pre-consumer food waste or post consumer food waste, causes their own set of problems for the company as a whole.

 Pre-consumer Food Waste: These problems mainly occur when food expires, spoils, when food is not cooked properly, or for some reason the food can no longer be sold for any reason.
 In addition to this there are also scraps and packaging that also needs to be disposed of this will be touched later on in the blog.